-In August 2020, qualifying members received information in the mail about the Early Discounted Capital Credit program.
-The program allowed eligible members the choice to either receive the current value of their 2019 capital credits in 2020 or to receive a full retirement in the future.
-Watch for details about the 2021 program this summer.
+In September 2022, qualifying members received information in the mail about the Early Discounted Capital Credit program.
+The program allowed eligible members the choice to either receive the current value of their 2021 capital credits this year or to receive a full retirement in the future.

 Members may opt-in or opt-out of the program at any time by contacting us at 208.765.1200 or emailing firstname.lastname@example.org.

 An election to participate or not participate in the Kootenai Electric Cooperative (KEC) Early Discounted Capital Credit program is made by the KEC member account holder on a voluntary basis.
 Once a credit has been issued to you it cannot be reversed, unless it was produced by KEC in error.
 Members may change their selection at any time by contacting KEC at email@example.com or (208) 765-1200.
 The option selected by a member will remain their choice for future years, or until KEC receives instructions from the member to change their option.

-In order to calculate the cash value of your 2019 capital credits today (as opposed to waiting 28 years or more until they might be paid at their full value) we must make some financial assumptions.
+In order to calculate the cash value of your 2021 capital credits today (as opposed to waiting 28 years or more until they might be paid at their full value) we must make some financial assumptions.
 First, we need a discount rate.
-The discount rate we have used in our offer represents our estimated cost of capital.
-The rate is currently 6.69% per year.
+The discount rate we rely on equals our estimated cost of capital.
+The rate is currently 6.31% per year.
 This rate is established annually and may change in future years.